vysakh5/nether_app/README.md

 An App for both news and weather

 - Demo => https://esptrail1.web.app/
-- note : newsapi note work in firebase server Its need Upgrade
+- note : newsapi not work from external server, Its need Upgrade

 # Docs